OscarJauffret/Tomate-Mozza/devlog.md

 ### 13 March 2025
 - First run of the agent on the map.
 - Refactored the utils file into two classes: TMLoader and MapLayout.
+- Changed the yaw input to be relative to the road section.
+It is in [-1, 1] where 0 is the car facing the road, -0.5 is the car facing the left side of the road and 0.5 is the car facing the right side of the road.